卫星上的湖泊

 2017-

-The project lead team: Xu Bing, Feng Yan, Zhang Wenchao, Sun Shining
+Lead Team: Xu Bing, Feng Yan, Zhang Wenchao, Sun Shining

 Medium: Artificial intelligence generated film with variable duration

-Time length:variable duration
+Time Length: Variable duration

-Exhibition:The 5th Pingyao Crouching Tiger Hidden Dragon International Film Festival, 2021.
-Museum of Art Pudong, 2021-2022.
+Exhibition: The 5th Pingyao Crouching Tiger Hidden Dragon International Film Festival, 2021 Museum of Art Pudong, 2021-2022

 Dragonfly Eyes